luciolucio/holi/doc/01-README.md

 ## A note on terminology

+A `holiday calendar` is not a collection of dates, but **a set of rules that specify certain dates as holidays on any given year**.
 The term `holiday calendar` does not mean a calendar proper, as in "The 2022 calendar".
 For example, the `US holiday calendar` contains a rule that says "July 4th is a holiday, unless it falls on a weekend.
 If it's a Saturday (Sunday), the holiday will be observed the previous Friday (next Monday)".
-Apply that to 2022 and you get July 4th proper as a holiday, but for 2021 you'll get July 5th.
-A `holiday calendar` is not a collection of dates, but **a set of rules that specify certain dates as holidays on any given year**.
+Apply that to 2022, and you get July 4th proper as a holiday, but for 2021 you'll get July 5th.